library(dplyr)

 subtitle="(based on households currently renting that did not move in past 5 years or\nhouseholds that moved in past 5 years that rented their previous dweling)",

-x="When move to current dwelling occured",
+x="When move to current dwelling occurred",

 y="Share of current renters",